schriner/miniCompEval/test/Interpreter/readme.md

 4. `array_print.java`: Tests while loop with the array, array access, bubble sorting, array length, and passing an arrray as an arg.
 5. `basicIf.java`: Tests multiple if statements within main without a method call.
 6. `number.java`: Tests complicated computation (n choose k, greatest common divisor).
 It requires method invocation with arguments to be implemented.
 7. `HanoiDemo.java`: Tests recursive method call.
 Requires implementation of `this`.
 8-10. `multiplePrint*`: Tests printing and expresion functionality within main().

+TODO(ss): Automate Testing within this dir with javac output